AI-powered resource discovery. Free. For everyone who serves.

 Our Vision

-Frontline workers hold communities together, sitting with people during some of the hardest moments in their lives.
+Frontline community workers hold communities together, sitting with people during some of the hardest moments in their lives.
 They listen, search for help, make referrals they hope will land.
 Nobody captures what they know.
 When they leave, it leaves with them.

 How We Work